 The term ‘labour market’ is applied to the framework within which employers seek suitable employees to help them operate their businesses.
 As with materials and supplies, described in the previous section (3.3.2), a market is in equilibrium when the price level is such that supply is balanced by demand.
-In the labour market, the price is the wage level that is offered by the employer and is accepted by the employee.
+In the labour market, the price is the wage level and working conditions that are offered by the employer and are accepted by the employee.

 Three aspects of the labour market are described further in the following sub-sections: